pardot/api-docs/docs/kb/authentication.md

 | `username`	 | X              | The email address of the SSO user account 					 |
 | `password`	 | X              | The password of the SSO user account 						 |

 If authentication was successful, a access token will be returned.
+See [Salesforce OAuth documentation](https://developer.salesforce.com/docs/atlas.en-us.api_streaming.meta/api_streaming/code_sample_auth_oauth.htm) for the response format.

 ### Using Access Token with Pardot

-Once you have the access token and the Pardot business Unit ID, both of these can be used to call any endpoint within Pardot.
+Once you have obtained the access token, you must pass it and the Pardot Business Unit ID using the `Authorization` and `Pardot-Business-Unit-Id` headers.

 #### Sample Request